 Lawrence is the home of New Zealand’s national anthem, God Defend New Zealand, where local school teacher John Woods created the score to a Thomas Bracken poem in 1876.
 He is buried in the well- kept hilltop Lawrence Cemetery, dating back to 1864.
 The cemetery is notable for its elaborate Victorian ironwork, beautiful Celtic crosses and the Chinese section.

 The Hart’s Black Horse Brewery ruin at Weatherstons is a picturesque reminder of Otago’s most successful provincial brewery.
 The brewery closed in 1923, but is still a popular destination in the spring due to the uncounted varieties of daffodils planted on 25 acres in 1895.
-The site has been closed to the public in recent years but with the assistance of a new Trust and the Lawrence community, it is hoped it will reopen again in Spring 2017.
+The site has been closed to the public in recent years but with the assistance of a new Trust and the Lawrence community, it reopened again for a Spring spectacular in 2017 with plans to do the same this year.
 Equally unmissable, is the Clutha Gold Cycle/Walking Trail, which can be started/finished in Lawrence.
 The trail is easy grade, accessible year round and is 73km, which takes 2-4 days to complete.

 Walking and Cycling Tracks